 For more information on the process of initiating a community garden, and the City of Victoria’s requirements and regulations please visit “Building a Community Garden on City Land.”
 The OCA greatly appreciates the support and expertise of the City of Victoria staff during our planning process.
 Community surveys and early visioning exercises to date have helped our group form the following vision of a community garden in Oaklands:

-The vision for a community garden in Oaklands is a garden that includes both common garden areas and individual allotment gardens.
+The vision for a community garden in Oaklands is a garden that includes both common garden areas and 20-30 individual allotment gardens.
 Allotment gardens would be raised beds gardens that would be rented and maintained by individuals.
 There would be a percentage of wheelchair accessible beds.
 The common garden would have a native and pollinator plants and edible perennials (ie. berry bushes and small fruit trees) with educational signage so that people strolling through the park could stop to nibble on berries, cut a sprig of herbs for their dinner, and perhaps gather some flowers for their table.
-We envision flower-lined entryways and paths, a wheelchair-accessible main path and beds (Oswald only), public art and whimsical child-friendly features throughout the garden.
+We envision flower-lined entryways and paths, a wheelchair-accessible main path and beds.
 We would also like to incorporate a teaching area that could be used by local schools, colleges, and community groups.
 The gardens would have deer fencing with unlocked gates, and would be designed with open sightlines to ensure public safety.
 The garden would not impact the use of the existing basketball court or the walking paths.
 It would however, require the relocation of the volleyball polls.
 We are working with the City to determine a good location for the volleyball posts to be relocated to.